 Calculating total work time for hourly employees is a little more involved than it is for salaried workers but not too complicated.
 Essentially, you’ll add all of the hours and minutes an employee worked for the pay period.

 Some employers are stricter about the time their employees clock in and out (4 p.m. vs 4:05 p.m.), so calculations are easier.
 Nevertheless, if you find yourself needing to convert minutes for payroll, there are plenty of online resources to help.
-A conversion chart like the one below makes it easy to see that 5 minutes is the equivalent of .08 of an hour when calculating total work time.

 Once you know how many hours you’ll be paying per employee, you can calculate gross pay.
-Gross pay is the total pay an employee earns before taxes and other deductions are subtracted or, more simply put, their pay rate multiplied by time worked.
+Gross pay is the total pay an employee earns before taxes and other deductions are subtracted, or more simply put, their pay rate multiplied by time worked.

-We will calculate Jenny’s earnings for the week.
+For example, we will calculate Jenny’s earnings for the week.
 She’s an hourly employee who is paid $15 per hour, and she worked 35 hours this week.
 Her gross pay is $525.

 $15 X 35 hours = $525